FredKSchott/snowpack/docs/04-scripts.md

 ### Build Plugins

-For an even more powerful integration, Snowpack supports first-class plugins built specifically for Snowpack.
+For an even more powerful integration, Snowpack supports custom plugins built specifically for Snowpack.
 Instead of running these plugins as CLI commands, each plugin is loaded as a JavaScript module that exports custom `build()` and `lint()` functions.

 There are a few reasons you may want to use a plugin instead of a normal "build:" or "lint:" CLI command script: